How the Canadian dollar fares when the VIX spikes. (Well, there’s a reason it’s called the ‘fear index’)

 And thus it's also often called the "fear index," which began to spike late last week as stock markets tanked, kicking off a hectic few days.

-And today, the loonie is below 79.5 US cents.
+And today, the loonie is at about 79.5 US cents.

 Here's what Mr. Meggyesi found, the symbols representing the U.S. dollar, euro, yen, Swiss franc, Australian dollar, British pound, Swedish krona, Norwegian krone, Canadian and New Zealand dollars.